oracle/rwloadsim/docs/SAMPLEOLTP.md

 Your project can then be used with these three primary types of execution:

 * Single executions with various possibilities for changes
-* Scaling exections consisting of gradually higher load
+* Scaling executions consisting of gradually higher load
-* Continuous exeuctions that run the same workload for hours or even days and months
+* Continuous executions that run the same workload for hours or even days and months

 ### Single execution

 When you start a single execution using the oltprun command, you have the option to change a number of parameters that define the run, which is done via the project configuration.
-The oltprun command itself has two primary options: The runtime and the load.
+The oltprun command itself has two primary options: The run time and the load.
-The runtime is simple the exeuction time (say 300s) and the load is defined by a number of processes.
+The run time is simple the execution time (say 300s) and the load is defined by a number of processes.
-Each process will normally have a relatively small load against your database, so the process count is the single most imporant adjustment of database load.
+Each process will normally have a relatively small load against your database, so the process count is the single most important adjustment of database load.

 After execution, a complete html report will be generated which includes things